EvanLavender13/cs636-images/assignment4/README.md

 ## Assignment 4

 ## Images
-Tolerance is set to `0.05` for adaptive images.
+Tolerance is set to `0.05` for adaptive image.

 images/none-pixels.png | images/none-pixels-zoom.png
 --- | ---